kennyrukoro/alu-AirBnB_clone/README.md

 Command Interpreter.
 The command interpreter is a limited shell designed specifically for managing AirBnB objects.
 It's built using Python's cmd module and provides an interactive interface for object management.

-Use of both interactive and non interactive
+Use of both interactive and non interactive.

 Use on interactive